"Providing hope beyond the slums, opportunity for life beyond poverty"

-Usha received her medical training in India, and served 18 months as a missionary in the U.K. In April 2016 she left her high-level position as administrator of standard operating procedures at Chitwan Medical College in order to establish Eternal Hope International.
+Usha received her medical training in India and served 18 months as a missionary in the U.K. In April 2016, she left her high-level position as administrator of standard operating procedures at Chitwan Medical College in order to establish Eternal Hope International.
 Their goal is to provide hope beyond the slums.
-Usha moved to the U.S. (Utah) got married, and works to promote their work with EHI.
-She and her husband, Randall Wall, plan to move back to Nepal in 2 years in order to expand their work.
-Thanks to technology, Usha continues to daily direct and manage the in-country on-site work.
+Usha moved to the U.S. (Utah) became married to Husband Randall, and together they work to promote EHI.
+Thanks to technology, Usha continues to daily direct and manage the in-country, on-site work.

-Randall is also the Executive Director of Equity Real Estate and is the corporate sponsor and major financial supporter of Eternal Hope International.
-Eternal Hope International exists because of Usha and Randall.
-They and their dedicated in-country staff and board make it all possible.
+Randall is the Executive Director of Equity Real Estate, who is the corporate sponsor and major financial supporter of Eternal Hope International.

-Randall has been involved in and a supporter of humanitarian work and projects for many years.
-He has traveled to over 60 countries throughout the world.
-When he met Usha 4 years ago their common interest in humanitarian work was an immediate bond and they are equally dedicated to providing hope for others.
+Randall has been involved with humanitarian work and projects for many years and has traveled to over 60 countries.
+When he met Usha, their common interest in humanitarian work was an immediate bond as they are equally dedicated to providing hope for others.

-Randall and Usha plan to return to Nepal to live and dedicate their lives to supporting those most in need.
+Randall and Usha plan to move back to Nepal in 2023, to live and dedicate their lives to supporting those most in need.

 In 2018 Usha and her sisters donated their 22-room family home in Kathmandu as a center for education, skills training, business development/training and support system for abused women, discrimination and early child marriage.
 Usha and Randall have a very committed in-country staff including two of Usha's sisters who are the Director of Education and the Director of the training/skills center in Nepal.

 We have a very dedicated board.
-Of our 10 board members 9 have traveled to the projects in Nepal and/or Guatemala.
+Of our 9 board members 8 have traveled to the projects in Nepal and/or Guatemala

 Brad Dearden, Associate Professor of Geography